 Permits for Combining Two Apartments Into One in NYC

-The following items are for Co-Ops and Condominiums.
+The following items are for both Co-Ops and Condominiums.

 Type of Apartment Combinations Allowed as an Alt 2: